-Appeals rejected Dr. Zumo’s offer-in-compromise, determining that the tax collection potential was more than the $10,000 petitioner proposed and that he could satisfy his income tax obligations by paying monthly installments.
+In the end, IRS Appeals rejected the taxpayers’ offer-in-compromise, determining that the tax collection potential was more than the $10,000 the taxpayers proposed and that they could satisfy their income tax obligations by paying monthly installments.

-The IRS offered Dr. Zumo the option of paying either installments of $700 per month over a period of 72 months or installments of $550 per month over the remaining collection period.
+The IRS Appeals offered the taxpayers the option of paying either installment payments of $700 per month over a period of 72 months or installments of $550 per month over the remaining collection period.
 These amounts are significantly less than the $77,000 tax and penalties that were owed (and this does not even factor in any interest that would be due).

-Dr. Zumo tentatively agreed to the $700 a month terms, but eventually declined the offer after the IRS refused to remove the federal tax lien so he could refinance his rental properties.
-Dr. Zumo then petitioned the U.S. Tax Court, which sustained the IRS’s position.
-Thus, Dr. Zumo was back to the start of the IRS collections process.
-Presumably he entered into another installment agreement with the IRS, paid the taxes by selling his properties or with other income or assets, or submitted another offer in compromise.
+The taxpayers tentatively agreed to the $700 a-month terms, but eventually declined the offer after the IRS refused to remove the federal tax lien so they could refinance their rental properties.
+The taxpayers then petitioned the U.S. Tax Court, which sustained the IRS’s position.